hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 #### setProtocolVersion \( protocolVersion \) -&gt; void

 Set PROTOCOL_VERSION to specific version.
-There is a global property PROTOCOL_VERSION that used in every request to the pool and specified version of Indy Node which Libindy work.
+There is a global property PROTOCOL_VERSION that used in every request to the pool and specified version of Indy Node which Libindy works.
 By default PROTOCOL_VERSION=1.

 * `protocolVersion`: Number -  Protocol version will be used.
 Can be one of: 1,2.